Citation Test

 Format

 Ask AI for a reading list on a focused scholarly topic.
-Then verify every citation in public.
+Then start verifying citations together as a class.
 Some will be real.
 Some will be distorted.
 Some will be entirely fabricated while sounding perfectly plausible.

 The Setup